top of page

 Therapeutic Approach: List

-Below are a list of approaches commonly used in our practice.
+Below is a list of approaches commonly used in our practice.
 Each one is carefully selected by each therapist to meet the individual needs of each client, is informed by evidence from scientific and psychotherapeutic research, and is applied using a person-centred, accepting and non-judgemental stance.

 Integrative Therapy